 CPS Leasing.
 The Company holds 80% of the outstanding shares of the capital stock of CPS Leasing, Inc. ("CPSL").
-The remaining 20% of CPSL is held by Charles E. Bradley, Jr., who is the President and a director of the Company.
+The remaining 20% of CPSL is held by Charles E. Bradley, Jr., who is the chief executive officer and chairman of the board of directors of the Company.
 CPSL engaged in the equipment leasing business, and is currently in the process of liquidation as its leases come to term.
-CPSL financed its purchases of the equipment that it leases to others through either of two lines of credit.
-Amounts borrowed by CPSL under one of those two lines of credit have been guaranteed by the Company.
-As of December 31, 2005, both lines of credit had been paid.
-The Company has also financed the operations of CPSL by making operating advances and by advancing to CPSL the fraction of the purchase prices of its leased equipment that CPSL did not borrow under its lines of credit.
-The aggregate amount of advances made by the Company to CPSL as of December 31, 2006, is approximately \$575,000.
-The advances related to operations bear interest at the rate of 8.5% per annum.
-The advances related to the fraction of the purchase price of leased equipment are not interest bearing.
+The Company financed the operations of CPSL by making operating advances and by advancing to CPSL the fraction of the purchase prices of its leased equipment that CPSL did not borrow under its lines of credit.
+The aggregate amount of advances made by the Company to CPSL as of December 31, 2007, is approximately \$494,000.

 Employee Indebtedness.
 To assist certain officers in exercising stock options, the Company or a subsidiary lent to such officers the exercise price of options such officers exercised in May and July 2002.
-The loans bear interest at 5.50% per annum, which compounds annually.
-The entire principal and accrued interest is due in July 2007.
-The chief executive officer (Mr. Bradley), one executive officer (Mr. Terry), and four officers other than executive officer position in April 2007.
-The highest balances of the loans for the period January 1, 2006 through the date of this proxy statement were \$433,589 for Mr. Bradley, \$23,538 for Ms. Clements, and \$22,376 for Mr. Terry.
-Consistent with the terms of the loans, none of such officers has paid any interest on or principal of such loans and the accrued interest has been added annually to the principal outstanding.
+The loans accrued interest at 5.50% per annum, which compounded annually.
+The entire principal and accrued interest was due in July 2007.
+The chief executive officer (Mr. Bradley), one executive officer (Mr. Terry), and four officers other than executive officers borrowed money on those terms and have had a balance outstanding within the most recently completed fiscal year.
+One of the other officers (Teri L. Clements) was promoted to an executive officer position in April 2007.
+The highest balances of the loans for the period January 1, 2007 through the date of this proxy statement were \$457,436 for Mr. Bradley, \$24,832 for Ms. Clements, and \$23,607 for Mr. Terry.
+These loans have all been repaid, except for the loan to Mr. Bradley, which the Company may enforce by sale of pledged collateral.
 Pursuant to the Sarbanes-Oxley Act of 2002, Company has ceased providing any loans to its executive officers.